citrus327/a-treeshakable-pkg/ReadMe.md

 export { a };
 ```

-Test your to see if only function `a` is bundled.
+Test your build to see if only function `a` is bundled.